rapid7/metasploit-framework/documentation/modules/post/multi/gather/ubiquiti_unifi_backup.md

 ## Vulnerable Application

-  This module works against UniFi Network Controller (5.10.19 confirmed, most likely others), to download any backup and autobackup files (.unf extension).
+  This module works against UniFi Network Controller (`5.10.19`-`5.10.23` confirmed, most likely others), to download any backup and autobackup files (.unf extension).
 These files are AES encrypted zip files which use the IV `ubntenterpriseap` and key `bcyangkmluohmars`.
 The unf zip file is then decrypted, however it contains an error in the file.
 Utilizing `zip -FF` the file can be repaired and opened (some reports say 7zip can open the errored file).
 If `zip` is available on the system, this operation is performed and the result saved to loot as well.

+  Due to the potential large file sizes of the backups, meterpreter is greatly encouraged over a shell.

   This work is based on zhangyoufu's [unifi-backup-decrypt](https://github.com/zhangyoufu/unifi-backup-decrypt) and justingist's [POSH-Ubiquiti](https://github.com/justingist/POSH-Ubiquiti/blob/master/Posh-UBNT.psm1).